xelatihy/yocto-gl/readme.md

 Here we mark only major features added to the library.
 Small refactorings and bug fixes are reported here.

+- v 0.2.0: various bug fixes and improvement to OpenGL drawing and widgets
 - v 0.1.0: initial release after refactoring